MHA rejects TOC's application to cancel Pofma order over police bullying claims

 This was also required of @nichology, who has complied with the correction order on Instagram, as well as Singapore Uncensored, which appears to have deleted the original post but has not posted a clarification.

-TOC was required to state in the new post that an earlier post on its Facebook page had contained a false statement of fact, together with a link to a Factually article that sets out the correct facts, said MHA.
+TOC was required to state in the new post that an earlier post on its Facebook page had contained a false statement, together with a link to a Factually article that sets out the facts, said MHA.

-"The conditions for issuing the correction direction are satisfied, and the application did not disclose any grounds to the contrary," said the ministry.
+"The conditions for issuing the correction direction are satisfied, and the application (by TOC to cancel it) did not disclose any grounds to the contrary," said the ministry.

 "After having carefully considered the application, the Minister for Home Affairs has decided to reject it," MHA added.